NET-BYU/cv2x_testing/README.md

 ---
 ---
 ## Part 3: Running the Code
-One last part of setup might be to allow your account to run wireshark while not in `sudo` mode (if on linux).
+On Linux machines, if you have not already granted your user the privileges to run Wireshark while not in `sudo` mode, you must do so.
 In order to do this, you can safely follow the instructions provided by Wireshark:
 ![Create 'wireshark' group and add your user to it](./resources/wireshark_add_user.png)

 Once you have done all of the above setup, you should be ready to run the code!